Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 A summary of the milestones in coupling strength achieved in experiments with superconducting quantum circuits is reported in Table~\ref{table:sqc}.

-\subsubsection{Circuit considerations: qubit-resonator systems}
+\subsubsection{Circuit considerations: Qubit-resonator systems}

 The interaction between light and matter is fundamentally manifested as a modification of a property of one of the interacting subsystems due to the presence of the other one.
 Consider a single atom placed in a dielectric.
 The presence of the atom represents a sudden modification of the medium through which light propagates.
-This point-like discontinuity in the dielectric causes a modification of the electromagnetic field distribution of photons, resulting in a net light-matter interaction.
+This pointlike discontinuity in the dielectric causes a modification of the electromagnetic field distribution of photons, resulting in a net light-matter interaction.
 In the case of circuits, superconducting qubits play the role of effective artificial atoms.
 In analogy to natural atoms, the presence of a qubit induces a strong change in the impedance of the circuit through which microwave photons propagate, enabling qubit-photon interactions.
-The interaction in this case may be capacitive or inductive, depending on the circuit design [Fig.~\ref{fig:types}(a)].
-Within the \emph{strong coupling regime} where the interaction strength $g$ dominates over qubit loss $\gamma$ and cavity loss $\kappa$, the qubit-photon interaction is perturbative with respect to the cavity mode frequency $\omega_c$, $\kappa,\gamma\ll g\ll\omega_c$, leaving the bare eigenstates of the interacting subsystems unmodified.
-The eigenstates of the total system will still consist of superpositions of qubit and photon in a dressed-state basis \cite{JC}.
-For this reason we refer to strong coupling regimes as~\emph{external} in this review.
+The interaction in this case may be capacitive or inductive, depending on the circuit design, and generally will be determined by the geometry of a coupling circuit element, a capacitor or an inductor, respectively [Fig.~\ref{fig:types}(a)].
+We define this type of coupling as \emph{external}.
+Within the \emph{strong coupling regime} where the interaction strength $g$ dominates over qubit loss $\gamma$ and cavity loss $\kappa$, the qubit-photon interaction is perturbative with respect to the cavity mode frequency $\omega$, $\kappa,\gamma\ll g\ll\omega$, leaving the bare eigenstates of the interacting subsystems unmodified.
+The eigenstates of the total system will still consist of superpositions of qubit and photon in a dressed-state basis \cite{jaynes1963}.
+So far, it has been possible to attain the perturbative USC regime with external couplings.